Business Development > Operating a Business > Governance

-Management Evaluation Committee - A management evaluation committee is formed to conduct the performance and compensation evaluation of the CEO of general manager.
+Management Evaluation Committee - A management evaluation committee is formed to conduct the performance and compensation evaluation of the CEO or general manager.
 This committee reports its finding back to the board.

-So the larger the board, the more committees you may have.
-Typically we have just the nominating, finance and management evaluation committees with a nine member board.
+The larger the board, the more committees you may have.
+Typically, there are just the nominating, finance and management evaluation committees with a nine member board.
 Larger boards may also have an executive committee.
 Other committees may be added to reflect the unique nature of a business.

 Transition from Steering Committee to Board of Directors